Skip to Content

 There are immediate steps that can be taken to assist you in fighting to avoid the suspension of your license.
 This activity should be initiated in conjunction with your DWI defense.

-What do I do if I am Stopped for Suspicion of Drunk Driving?
+What Do I Do If I Am Stopped for Suspicion of Drunk Driving?

 Many people make serious blunders when stopped by the police.
 The most significant error you can make is answering questions from law enforcement.
 You are being videotaped to gather evidence against you.
 There is only one goal: conviction.